Rachel Homan steals pair in eighth end for quarterfinal win over Yoshimura at AMJ Players' Champions | TSN

 Sweden's Anna Hasselborg defeated South Korea's Seung-Youn Ha 6-3 in the other early playoff game.
 Hasselborg was set to meet Switzerland's Silvana Tirinzoni in the other women's semifinal.

-The men's quarterfinals and semifinals were scheduled for later in the day.
+Brad Jacobs made a game-winning tap for a pair in an 8-6 win over John Epping.
+Matt Dunstone defeated Mike McEwen 6-1 in the other game.

+Jacobs was scheduled to play top-ranked Bruce Mouat of Scotland in the semifinals while Dunstone was to face Switzerland's Yannick Schwaller.

-The finals at the season-ending Grand Slam of Curling event were scheduled for Sunday.
+The finals at the season-ending Grand Slam of Curling event were set for Sunday.

 This report by The Canadian Press was first published April 12, 2025.